nestauk/ai_covid_19/README.md

 `python ai_covid_19/train_topsbm.py`

 **Note:** This requires putting your credentials in a `.env` file that will be read by the relevant scripts

+### Additional data collection for MoHG paper

+You can download the previous day's update of the [CORD-19](https://www.semanticscholar.org/cord19/download) data by running

+`python ai_covid_19/data/fetch_cord19.py`

 ### Analysis
 Each notebooks in the `notebooks/ai-c19` folder refers to a section in the report.